Skip to content

 • logoContainer: This container manages the Logo feature and includes an enable method that prompts for confirmation before enabling.
 If the user confirms, the component becomes available for rendering.

 • layoutContainer: This container depends on logoContainer and renders its UI as part of the Layout component.
-This setup allows flexible control over the initialization order and rendering of child components.
+This setup allows flexible control over the initialization order.

 • Calling compose.up: This is called asynchronously to initialize the containers.